-4. Circle the word or words that complete each statement.
+Directions: Circle the word or words that complete each statement.

+1. An ethical individual

+speaks thinks

+2. An ethical individual demonstrates

+self-discipline caution

+3. An ethical individual behaves ·

+consistently with quiet dignity

+4. An ethical individual accepts responsibility for the her/his he of

+consequences/behaviors integrity/leadership

+Dir ections: Circle True or False.

-An age ncy is neither ethical nor unethical.
+An agency is neither ethical nor unethical.

-1) Every agency should have a Code of Ethics.
+1. Every agency should have a Code of Ethics.

 True False

-2) A Code of Ethics is the foundation of a an agency's value system.
+2. A Code of Ethics is the foundation of an agency y's value system.

 True False

-3) An agency's Code of Ethics is reflected d in its public image.
+3. An agency's Code of Ethics is reflected in its pu blic image.

 True False

-4) Employees should take primary resp Code of Ethics. onsibility for establishing an agency's
+4. Employees should take primary responsibility f Ethics. or establishing an agency's Code of

 True False

-5) Agency leaders should be aware of wh nat drives employee behaviors.
+5. Agency leaders should be aware of what drives employee behaviors.

 True False

-6) Ethical practices should move from to p to bottom within an agency.
+6. Ethical practices should move from top to bott om within an agency.

-True False

-7) Implementing a Code of Ethics is a or ne-time effort.

-True False

-8) Agency leaders can use client surveys Ethics is working. to evaluate how well an agency's Code of

 True False